cboettig/labnotebook/_posts/2013-06-06-what-I-look-for-in-software-papers.md

 A converse of this issue is not providing default arguments where it might be natural to do so.
 This does not bother me so much, as it is probably useful to force the user to think how many iterations `n` are appropriate for their problem rather than just assuming that `100` is good because it is the default.
 The only time this case is annoying is when the argument will not be changing -- such as a user's authentication token to access a web resource.
 Don't make me manually pass the token to every function in the library please.

 ### Development site and bug tracker

 I would really like to see a link to the software development page, such as r-forge or Github.
 The primary asset in this context is pointing reviewers to an address with a bug tracking system where issues can be assigned ticket numbers and readers can transparently see if a package is being actively maintained.
 A reader who comes across the paper years later who has only an email address that may or may not work has little way to determine what the latest version of the code is, whether it is actively maintained, or whether earlier versions that may have been in used in previous publications suffered from any significant bugs.
-Ideally these sites
-As either a researcher or developer I am

-### Cite your dependencies
+### Cite your dependencies!

 We write software papers with the sometimes vain hope that they will be cited by users, so authors of such papers should at least follow these best practices themselves.
 R includes a native mechanism for providing citations to packages, `citation(packagename)`, including the information for any software paper published along with it.
 Be sure to add your own software papers to the `CITATION` file.
 More information can be found in my post on [Citing R packages](http://purl.org/cboettig/2012/03/20/citing-r-packages.html).

 ## Other issues

+These are other things that commonly frustrate me, but fall on a bit more of a continuum of style rather than gross oversights.

 ### Functionalize the code